microsoft/FluidFramework/experimental/dds/tree2/src/class-tree/README.md

 ### Insertable content

 Currently the type allowed within InsertableContent comes from `InsertableTypedNode`.
-This type includes `NodeBuilderData<T>`, which directly comes from the constructor for the class.
+This type includes `NodeBuilderData<T>`, which extracts the type from the constructor's parameter.
 This allows changing what types can be used to build a node in a single place, however the logic to process that data is not part of the class currently.
 This means that changing the types can easily lead to cases where runtime behavior of parsing or hydrating the `InsertableTypedNode` might not align with the types.
 Directing the logic back into the schema for implementation would make extending the set of node kinds and adjusting constructor parameters much more encapsulated.